VertexUI/VertexGUI/Docs/Styling.md

 - having a style system enables more customization, faster changes, makes applications look better, that way it should also be easier to mimick specific platform styles by applying themes
 - it's awesome how web pages can be styled with css, and even desktop apps when using electron, see VSCode, the theming ability is a really handy feature

+## Whether and how to handle inheritance of properties --> like the foreground property?

+## Wrap the style properties in a dedicated struct or use plain key, value pairs?

 ## Handling pseudo-elements

+## Handling media queries (are they even needed?)

+## Handling reactive styles

 ## Handling layout relevant properties like margin, flex-grow etc.

 ## Theming and updating styles when theme variables change (during runtime)

 ## Handling styles that change the size and layout of Widgets

 <br>